Nestorchik/ComfyUI-SUPIR-BAT/ReadMe_FIRST_ENG_!!!.txt

 # ComfyUI-SUPIR-BAT

-Installation BAT file for on-the-fly assembly of the current git versions of "ComfyUI+SUPER" for NVIDIA for node "v1".

 This package is designed for automatic installation of "ComfyUI" and the "SUPER" upscale node with its models.

 This package is designed for automatic installation of "ComfyUI" and the "SUPER" upscale node with its models.
 The idea to do something "like this" appeared after many complained that "It was not possible to launch!"...